Check what you know

 - how to carry out routine safety checks, such as those on lights, tyres and wheel fixings and report any faults.

-- how to correctly adjust safety equipment, e.g. seat belts, head restraints and load security methods in use.
+- how to correctly adjust safety equipment, e.g. seat belts, headrests and load security methods in use.

 - how to use any anti-lock braking systems (ABS) properly.